 - Step 1: Preheat oven to 350 degrees F.

-- Step 3: Toast bread for about 20 to 25 minutes, or until dried and crispy.
+- Step 3: Toast bread for about 22 to 25 minutes, stirring halfway through, until dried and crispy.
 Remove from the oven and set aside to cool.

 - Step 4: Turn the oven up to 375 degrees F. Grease a 9x13 baking dish with nonstick spray.

-- Step 5: In a large skillet, melt the butter.
-Add onion, celery, apples, and garlic, along with the remaining 4 teaspoons dried parsley, 4 teaspoons ground sage, 1 ½ teaspoons salt, ¼ teaspoon black pepper, and ¼ teaspoon cinnamon.
+- Step 5: In a large skillet, melt the butter over medium heat.
+Add onion, celery, apples, and garlic, along with the remaining dried parsley, ground sage, salt, black pepper, and cinnamon.
 Stir to combine and cook for about 10 minutes, until the vegetables soften.

 - Step 6: In a large measuring cup, measure the broth and add the eggs.
 Whisk until the eggs are beaten into the broth.

-- Step 8: Pour into the prepared 9x13 baking dish.
-Bake for about 40 to 45 minutes.
-Tent with foil if the top starts to get too brown (I tented mine about halfway).
+- Step 8: Pour into the prepared 9x13 dish.
+Bake for about 40 to 45 minutes, or until lightly browned and the eggs are no longer runny.
+Lightly cover with foil if the top starts to get too brown (I covered mine about halfway).

 Related Recipes

 Share your cooking with me!
-If you make this recipe, I'd love to know!
-Tag @yourhomemadehealthy on Instagram or leave a comment with a rating and some feedback at the bottom of this page!
+If you make this recipe, I'd love to know.
+Leave a comment with a rating at the bottom of this page!

 Ingredients